 I have to admit when I first started hearing about these mixtures, it seemed really odd to plaster your hair with thick gunge!

-But we are so conditioned, as to what to expect when we use a product, even though we have probably seen these ingredients mentioned in the products we buy.
+We are so conditioned, as to what to expect when we use a product, even though we have probably seen these ingredients mentioned in the products we buy.
+Getting used to different textures that we apply can also feel a little odd.

 GO FOR IT